wandyezj/wandyezj.github.io/docs/_drafts/programming-languages-aspects.md

 Is there a Mathematical language?
 One suited to writing out equations and solving them?
 Needs to explain how the problem is solved

+What is the most useful set of features for specific programming tasks?

+- Scripting
+- Data analysis
+- Application Development

 ## Core Features